gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 all right.
 Everything.
 This is a good sign, a wonderful sign.
 It means we're getting closer."

-"Are you---" I stopped to steady my voice.
+"Are you—" I stopped to steady my voice.
 "Are you sure?"

 "Of course.
 Oh, Eleñima, cherished Eleñima, hush."
 She sat down beside me on the chaise and put her arm around my shoulder.